Attention Graduate Programs - Grant for Graduate Student Professional Development

 FINANCIAL: The awards will be disbursed as a transfer of funds to a 101 account associated with the academic department, graduate program, or similar university unit.
 This unit and the faculty/staff member indicated in the application will be responsible for financial oversight of the grant funds.
 The grant may be used only for purposes listed above (allowable honoraria, travel, advertising, and/or refreshments) and university accounting policies must be followed.
 Funds must be spent no later than June 1; no extensions will be granted.

-POLICY/LIABILITY: Graduate student organizations are expected to follow all campus policies and event planning procedures.
+POLICY/LIABILITY: Grant recipients are expected to follow all campus policies and event planning procedures.